"It was a dream come true" - Lang graduate lands job at Porsche

 He adds that McLean was always available for advice and helped students get ahead by encouraging to go further than the curriculum; for example, by teaching them to use Shopify or encouraging them to develop a portfolio website.
 “Rob McLean’s impact on my personal and professional life exceeds anyone else, including my family,” says Yildirim.

-Looking to move through his program quickly, to cut down on steep international tuition, Yildirim graduated a semester early by overloading on courses.
-As a self-funded international student who felt the consequences of Turkey’s economic crash of 2018, he became an advocate for international students regarding the inequality of tuition between them and domestic students.
-He helped to expand the number of scholarships that were available to international students as well as secure a maximum 5 to 10 percent increase on international tuition.
+Looking to move through his program quickly, Yildirim graduated a semester early by overloading on courses.
+As a self-funded international student who felt the consequences of Turkey’s economic crash of 2018, he helped to expand the number of scholarships that were available to international students.

 Despite his busy schedule, Yildirim also made time for extracurriculars, including a role as a peer helper, as well as participation in intramural soccer and volleyball.
 Besides academics, Yildirim also worked at the university: alongside his first contact in the admissions office, plus roles running social media channels for the John F. Wood Centre for Business and Student Enterprise, and giving lectures to first- and second-year economics students.